Westminster City Council

-We set up two cameras and had crew on-site with safe distancing and PPE measures in place to carry out the stream safely.
+For each event, we set up two cameras and had crew on-site with safe distancing and PPE measures in place to carry out the stream safely.
 Our remote team managed the feeds and moderated the questions using our REALM Live Questions technology, sending approved questions directly to the host.

 This was the first time Westminster Council did a live Q&A with their constituents and was a pilot for a potential series of streamed interactive Q&A sessions with the leader of the council via Facebook.
 This event was seen as a positive first step in finding a way to involve the community during a difficult time.

-live questions sent in
+live questions sent in the first stream

 more comments than their average FB video